rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### File system check

 The graph for the File system check displays disk usage for the Cloud Databases instance.
-The **Total** value represents the total disk space available to the instance, and this value can change if the instance is resized.
+The **Total** represents the total disk space that is available to the instance.
+This value can change if the instance is resized.

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbfilesystemgraph.png %}" width="561" height="229" />